0xBADEAFFE/Ultrawide-Video/README.md

 *Flash support is probably unneeded, due to most Flash-based players having scaling settings in the context menu.*

-*Flash support is probably unneeded, due to most Flash-based players having scaling settings in the context menu.*

 **please leave feedback**